FateEvent/enter-the-matrix/README.md

 For my `main` function I used a list of [colour escape sequences](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences) (it's important to note that Rust only considers [hexadecimal escape sequences](https://stackoverflow.com/questions/69981449/how-do-i-print-colored-text-to-the-terminal-in-rust)).

-### Exercise 1
+### Exercise 01

-For this exercise I had to implement a function calculating a linear combination of an array of vectors and an array of scalars.
+For this exercise 0I had to implement a function calculating a linear combination of an array of vectors and an array of scalars.

 To implement the `linear_combination` function, I used the fused multiply-add function implemented by the [mul_add](https://doc.rust-lang.org/std/primitive.f32.html#method.mul_add) function for the `f32` primitive.

-### Exercise 2
+### Exercise 02

 [Linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is a method of [curve fitting](https://en.wikipedia.org/wiki/Curve_fitting) (i.e. the process of constructing a curve, or mathematical function, that has the best fit to a series of data points) using [linear polynomials](https://en.wikipedia.org/wiki/Polynomial#linear_polynomial) to construct new data points within the range of a discrete set of known data points.